manfredsteyer/2019_08_26/tddd_en.md

 In this article we will learn:

-- How **DDD** helps to organize our application source code as smaller, manageable, coherent parts.
+- How **DDD** helps to organize our source code as smaller, manageable, coherent parts.
-- How **Monorepos** help implementing them
+- How **monorepos** help implementing them
 - How **Facades** help with isolating your domain logic
-- How client-side DDD paves the way to micro frontends
+- How client-side DDD paves the way to **micro frontends**

 > All these topics are also part of our advanced [Angular Architecture workshop](https://www.softwarearchitekt.at/schulungen/advanced-angular-enterprise-anwendungen-und-architektur/).
+Have a look at it if you're implementing business or industrial software with Angular!

 As always, the examples used can be found in my [GitHub account](https://github.com/manfredsteyer/angular-ddd).